 - the court has made incorrect findings of fact or incorrectly assessed evidence, or provided an incorrect legal assessment of the circumstances of the case, and this has led to an incorrect adjudication of the case.

-If a small claim has been adjudicated by written procedure, the time‑limit for appealing the judgment runs from the day the judgment is drawn up.
+If a simplified procedure case has been heard in written procedure, the time limit for appealing the judgment (20 days) runs from the day the judgment is drawn up.

-An appeal which is not signed, or which is submitted by a person who has not been properly authorised to bring it, or for which the State fee has not been paid, will not be accepted and will be returned to the applicant.
+An appeal which is not signed, or which is submitted by a person who has not been properly authorised to bring it, or for which the State fee (the State fee payable for an appeal at a rate calculated according to the amount of the dispute in the court of first instance) has not been paid, will not be accepted and will be returned to the appellant.
 A decision refusing to accept an appeal cannot be challenged.

-Having satisfied himself or herself that the procedures for submission of appeals have been complied with, a judge of the appeal court takes a decision to initiate the appeal proceedings within 30 days of receipt of the appeal; in some cases this decision is taken by three judges collegially.
+Having satisfied themselves that the procedure for the submission of appeals has been complied with, a judge, or in certain cases a panel of three judges, of the appeal court takes a decision to initiate the appeal proceedings within 30 days of receipt of the appeal.

-Provided at least one of the possible grounds for appeal is present the judge takes the decision initiating the appeal proceedings and notifies the parties without delay, indicating the time‑limit for the submission of written observations.
+If at least one of the possible grounds for appeal is present, the judge takes the decision initiating the appeal proceedings and notifies the parties without delay, indicating the time limit for the submission of written observations.

-If the judge appointed to take the decision on an appeal considers that appeal proceedings should not be initiated, the question is decided by three judges collegially.
+If the judge appointed to take the decision on an appeal considers that appeal proceedings should be refused, the question on the initiation of proceedings is decided by a panel of three judges.

 If at least one of the three judges is of the opinion that at least one of the possible grounds for initiating appeal proceedings is present, the judges take a decision to initiate appeal proceedings, and notify the parties immediately.

 If the judges unanimously take the view that none of the grounds for initiating appeal proceedings is present, they take a decision refusing to initiate the appeal proceedings, and notify the parties immediately.
-This decision is in the form of a resolution (rezolūcija) and cannot be challenged.
+This decision is drawn up as a resolution (rezolūcija) and cannot be challenged.

-Within 20 days of the day when the appeal court notifies the parties that proceedings have been initiated, the parties may submit written observations on the appeal, supplying a number of copies equal to the number of parties.
+Within 20 days of the day when the appeal court notifies the parties that proceedings have been initiated, the parties may submit written observations on the appeal.

-After notification of the initiation of the appeal proceedings, a party has 20 days in which to submit a cross‑appeal.
-If a cross‑appeal is received the court will send copies to the other parties.
+After the notification of the initiation of the appeal proceedings has been sent, a party has 20 days in which to submit a cross appeal.
+If a cross appeal is received, the court will send it to the other parties without delay.

-In small claims cases appeals are usually adjudicated by written procedure; the parties are notified in good time regarding the date when a copy of the judgment can be obtained at the court secretariat, and are informed of the composition of the court and of their right to object to a judge.
-A judgment is deemed be drawn up on the day that a copy can be obtained at the court secretariat.
-But if the court considers it necessary, an appeal regarding a small claim may be adjudicated at a court hearing.
+Simplified procedure appeals are heard in written procedure; the parties are notified in good time regarding the date when the judgment will be available online, informed of the composition of the court and of their right to object to a judge.
+A judgment is deemed be drawn up on the day when the judgment is available in the online system.
+If the court considers it necessary, a simplified procedure case may be heard at a court hearing.

-A judgment of an appeal court cannot be appealed on point of law, and takes effect when it is pronounced or, if it is adjudicated by written procedure, the date on which it is drawn up.
+A judgment of an appeal court cannot be appealed against in cassation, and takes effect when it is pronounced or, if the case is heard in written procedure, the date on which it is drawn up.